the-lyly/ProjetEasySave/README.md

 ```

 open the solution explorer and click on the file "LeProjet.sln" and debbug it
-and here you go, you open the app Easy Save
+and here you go, you opened the app Easy Save

 *FR*
 extrayez sur votre ordinateur la branche de la version que vous souhaitez essayer :